bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### (P)CASL-specific metadata fields

 These fields can only be used when `ArterialSpinLabelingType` is `"CASL"` or `"PCASL"`.
-See [Appendix XII - ASL](../appendices/arterial-spin-labeling.md#pcasl-sequence) for more information on the (P)CASL sequence and the Labeling Pulse fields.
+See the [ASL Appendix](../appendices/arterial-spin-labeling.md#pcasl-sequence) for more information on the (P)CASL sequence and the Labeling Pulse fields.

 <!-- This block generates a metadata table.
 These tables are defined in